-- In contrast to dia- and paramagnetism, ferromagnetism is of prime importance for electrical engineering.
-It is, however, one of the most difficult material properties to understand. - lt is not unlike "ferro"electricity, in relying on strong interactions between neighbouring atoms having a permanent magnetic moment m stemming from the spins of electrons. - But while the interaction between electric dipoles can, at least in principle, be understood in classical and semi-classical ways, the interaction between spins of electrons is an exclusively quantum mechanical effect with no classical analogon.
-Moreover, a theoretical treatment of the three-dimensional case giving reliable results still eludes the theoretical physicists. - Here we must accept the fact that only Fe, Co, Ni (and some rare earth metals) show strong interactions between spins and thus ferromagnetism in elemental crystals. - In compounds, however, many more substances exist with spontaneous magnetization coming from the coupling of spins. - There is, however, a relatively simple theory of ferromagnetism, that gives the proper relations, temperature dependences etc., with one major drawback: It starts with an unphysical assumption. - This is the mean field theory or the Weiss theory of ferromagnetism.
+In contrast to dia- and paramagnetism, ferromagnetism is of prime importance for electrical engineering.
+It is, however, one of the most difficult material properties to understand.

+It is not unlike "ferro"electricity, in relying on strong interactions between neighbouring atoms having a permanent magnetic moment m stemming from the spins of electrons.

+But while the interaction between electric dipoles can, at least in principle, be understood in classical and semiclassical ways, the interaction between spins of electrons is an exclusively quantum mechanical effect with no classical analogon.
+Moreover, a theoretical treatment of the three-dimensional case giving reliable results still eludes the theoretical physicists.

+- Originally I planned to present a very simplified theory of ferromagnetism based on spin-spin interaction but forget it.
+It's rather complex but doesn't go very far.
+Just accept the fact that only Fe, Co, Ni (and some rare earth metals) show strong interactions between spins to result in (room temperature) ferromagnetism of elemental crystals. - In compounds, however, many more substances exist with spontaneous magnetization coming from the coupling of spins.

+There is, however, a relatively simple theory of ferromagnetism, that gives the proper relations, temperature dependences etc., - with one major drawback: It starts with an unphysical assumption.

+This is the mean field theory or the Weiss theory of ferromagnetism.
 It is a phenomenological theory based on a central (wrong) assumption:

-Substitute the elusive spin - spin interaction between electrons by the interaction of the spins with a very strong magnetic field.